decibling/whitepaper/content/en/docs/auction-marketplace/introduction.md

 ## Minting NFT & Auctioning

-Any artist who wants to open an auction to sell their NFT, first, he/ she/ they must have an Artist Account.
+Any artist who wants to open an auction to sell their NFT, first, he/she/they must have an Artist Account.

-To mint the NFT, the artist must first uploads this music work (song) successfully on his/ her/ their Artist Pool.
+To mint the NFT, the artist must first upload this music work (song) successfully on his/her/their Artist Pool.

 All artists do not have the right to upload the same song more than once.